georust/rinex/rinex-cli/README.md

 ## OBS / DATA code identification

 `--obscodes` or `-o`
-is used to identify which data codes (not necesarily OBS..) are present in the given records.
+is used to identify which data codes (not necessarily OBS..) are present in the given records.
-This macro is very useful because it lets the user understand which data (physics) is present and we can build efficient data filter from that information
+This macro is very useful because it lets the user understand which data (physics) is present, and we can build efficient data filter from that information

 ```bash